chaseruskin/orbit/docs/src/topic/ip.md

 ## Working ip

-Typically, developers work on one project at a given time (while we can work on projects concurrently, we unfortunately are not parallel processors...yet).
+Typically, developers work on one project at a given time (while we can work on projects concurrently, we unfortunately are not parallel processors).
 The _working ip_ is the ip that is currently being developed at a given moment.
-The working ip is found by Orbit by checking along the working directory and its parent directories.
+Orbit identifies the working ip by checking along the working directory and its parent directories for a manifest file.
+Once a manifest file is found, Orbit considers this the working ip.
 Some Orbit commands only work when they are called within the working ip (`orbit lock`, `orbit build`).

-## Types of files inside an ip
+The working ip may also be called other names, such as the _local ip_ or _current ip_.
+These name differences are only differences in name as the same meaning is preserved.

+## Anatomy

 Since Orbit focuses on digital hardware projects, it automatically detects and manages files that store HDL source code.
 Files that store HDL source code are called _source files_.
 Any other files, such as scripts and test vectors, are considered _auxiliary files_.